top of page

 Reviews of FDA clinical trials of antidepressants indicated that 75% to 81% of a drug response can be attributed to nonpharmacological effects.

-A comprehensive list of the factors that promote optimal response to medication can be found at the end of this page.
+A comprehensive list of the factors that promote optimal medication response can be found at the end of this page.

 Patient Empowerment

-This approach focuses on addressing symptoms in relation to how they affect the your daily functioning and reaching your life goals.
-Acknowledging the role of the attitudes, fears, and desires on treatment outcomes can transform the process from passive care that you receive to active recovery that you do.
+This approach focuses on addressing symptoms in relation to how they affect the daily functioning and achieving life goals.
+Acknowledging the role of the attitudes, fears, and desires on treatment outcomes can transform the process from passive care to active recovery and healing.
 This happens through:

-• Encouraging patient autonomy through education on how psychosocial factors influence treatment
+• Encouraging patient autonomy through education about psychosocial factors influencing treatment

 • Collaborating with the patient to uncover fears and deeper desires, helping to understand the impact on treatment